Decoupled Architecture

 Widely adopted in complex web applications and software systems like Content Management Systems (CMS), this structure supports scalability, faster deployment, and easier maintenance, making it ideal for projects that require adaptability and frequent updates across platforms.

-How Decoupled Architecture Works In E-Commerce?
+How Decoupled Commerce Architecture Works?

 Decoupled architecture in e-commerce separates the front end (user interface) from the back end (data and processing) to allow independent management of each.
 This design enables seamless updates to the customer experience, such as product displays or interactive features, without altering back-end operations like inventory management or order processing.